Rim to Rim Grand Canyon Hike Guide

 - Although there is more climbing on this routing, it's spread out over a longer distance, making the climb out feel a little easier.
 When you get to the last few miles on either side, it will be tough no matter what.

-- It’s only about 7 miles to the bottom of the Canyon.
+- It's only about 7 miles to the bottom of the Canyon.
 If you leave early (more later) you can generally clear the hottest part of the hike before the hottest part of the day.
+People die from heat related conditions every year, and you need to take this point seriously whichever way you route your hike.

 - Arriving at the North Rim is a much more peaceful experience.
 You'll have left the desert-feeling South Rim and arrive at a higher altitude pine forest on the North Rim.
 It feels like you've really hiked to someplace different.
 Contrast that with arriving at the South Rim, where you're faced with tourists and tour buses.
 It can be a bit jarring after 10+ hour immersed in the natural beauty of the Canyon.